Udoka01/TS-Academy/README.md

-This is my TS Academy html CV Assignment
+This is my TS Academy html CV Assignment.